bahrus/fetch-for/README.md

 fetch-for is a small, bare-bones simple fetch web component.
 For more features (but larger footprint), see [xtal-fetch](https://www.npmjs.com/package/xtal-fetch). fetch-for provides no support for rendering while streaming.
 For such support, see alternatives, such as [be-written](https://github.com/bahrus/be-written).

-fetch-for can act as a base web component for "web components as a service".  [be-kvetching](https://github.com/bahrus/be-kvetching) and [be-fetching](https://github.com/bahrus/be-fetching) [TODO] actually do just that - they can dynamically create such a web component on the fly, declaratively, that extends this base class.
+fetch-for can act as a base web component for "web components as a service".  [be-fetching](https://github.com/bahrus/be-fetching) [TODO] actually does just that - it can dynamically create such a web component on the fly, declaratively, that extends this base class.

 Markup: